nittajef/Intune/Custom Compliance/README.md

 <h2>Change Log</h2>

+2023-10-13

+- Updated rule V-220920/V-253444 to check both the Intune Policy reg key in addition to the GP registry key

 2023-10-05

 - Uploaded generated default policy files with rule/setting names instead of just the STIG ID as name